Stimulant Drugs Overview

 Effects of Stimulants on The Brain

-The primary effects of stimulants are to increase alertness, focus, and energy.
+The primary effects of stimulant drugs are to increase alertness, focus, and energy.
 Due in part to the increase of dopamine in the brain, stimulants may also produce other related effects such as:

 - Reduced social inhibition